 Selection of the participants.
-Selection of players and observers was guided by a survey conducted in the commune during the same year.
-Through this study, focused on livestock - agriculture interaction issues, a number of household strategies had been identified as well as farmers representative of each strategy (Eguienta 2000).
+Selection of players and observers was guided by a survey conducted in Ngoc Phai commune during the same year.
+Through this study, focused on livestock - agriculture interaction issues, a number of household strategies had been identified as well as farmers representative of each strategy (Eguienta, 2000).
 Seven persons of Phieng Lieng village were selected as "household" players, comprising six men and one woman.
 They all knew the commune well, from various perspectives: one was the commune doctor, and six were farmers of different ages and wealth levels.

-One participant was selected to play the role of forest warden.
-This former soldier was known to be very strict about the rules and their implementation.
-He was expected to give his forester view about what the players' actions and to remind them about regulations.
-Several observers were also present, but were not allowed to intervene during the role play.
-Among them was the actual Commune Forest Warden, the Chairman of the Peoples' Committee, and the persons in charge of agriculture and land administration services at the commune level.
+Several observers were also present, but were not allowed to intervene during the role-play.
+Among them was the commune forest warden, the chairman of the Peoples' Committee, and the persons in charge of agriculture and land administration services at the commune level.
+The role-play session presented in this paper was organized in the meeting room of the commune Peoples' Committee on August 23, 2000.

 Sequence of play.
-At the beginning of the role play, the team facilitating it introduced itself.
-It was composed of (a) a facilitator, whose main role was to discuss the pros and cons of the choices with them without influencing them; (b) a production accountant, who computed family production, made sure that player choices were permissible, and distributed the equivalent rice coupons to the players at the end of each step; (c) an environmental accountant, who monitored the changes in cell land use; and (d) a reporter, who wrote down all interactions and internal discussions among players and with the facilitation team.
-In addition, the whole role play session was recorded via a video camera.
+At the beginning of the session, the team facilitating the role-play introduced itself.
+It was composed of (i) a facilitator, whose main role was to inform the players about possible choices without influencing them; (ii) a production accountant, who computed family production, made sure that player choices were permissible, and distributed the "equivalent rice coupons" to the players at the end of each time step; (iii) an environmental accountant, who monitored the changes in cell land use; and (iv) a reporter, who wrote down all interactions and internal discussions among players and with the facilitation team.

 The facilitator explained to the players the game, its objectives, and basic rules.
 The players then drew cards to determine their family structure, paddy field and buffalo endowments.
 They introduced their virtual family and resource endowments to other players.
-Then, the role play started with players one by one deciding about their strategies with the help of the facilitator.
-After seven rounds (representing 7 years), a debriefing discussion allowed all participants to share their thoughts about the experience.
+Then, the role-play started with players one by one deciding about their strategies with the help of the facilitator.
+After seven rounds (representing seven years), a debriefing discussion allowed all participants to share their thoughts about the experience.